polkadot-developers/substrate-docs/content/md/en/docs/tutorials/collectibles-workshop/03-create-pallet.md

    You now have a clean slate for creating the Substrate collectibles pallet.

-2. Prepare the scaffolding for the Substrate collectibles pallet by adding the following common set of marco declarations to the `src/lib.rs`  file:
+2. Prepare the scaffolding for the Substrate collectibles pallet by adding the following common set of macro declarations to the `src/lib.rs`  file:

    ```rust
    #![cfg_attr(not(feature = "std"), no_std)]